- I require sponsorship to work.

-- I favor and prefer mature, transparent organizations that value a healthy work-life balance.
+- I prefer mature, transparent organizations that value a healthy work-life balance.

 - I don’t mind chatting directly with Hiring managers for a phone screen.

-- I am not a fan or impressed by free meals, snacks, parties, gaming stations, coffee machines, beer, table-tennis, etc.
+- I am not impressed by free meals, snacks, parties, gaming stations, coffee machines, beer, table-tennis, etc.

-- I love solving problems but it would good to have an idea about current, ongoing, and forthcoming issues or problems you are trying to address.
+- I love solving problems but it would good to have an idea about forthcoming issues or problems you are trying to address.
+(Why you are hiring for the role)

-- I would love to know about your company culture or if it values human interaction.
+- I would love to know about your company culture.
 I care about mental health.
-Toxic culture is a big no-no. If it is, please save a poor man like me the time and the pain that you already know.
+Toxic culture is a big NO. If it is, please save a poor man like me the time and the pain that you already know.

 - 401K with a match right from the first day & an excellent health plan for me is a big plus.

 - Unlimited and responsible sick days.
 I rarely fall sick and 99% chance I might never use them but it’s a good sign the company trusts you when the time comes.
-Please be upfront about time off (vacation) / parental leave / emergency.
+Please be upfront about time off (vacation) / parental leave / emergency leave.

 - Organizations with ties to military, tobacco, fossil fuels, or government intelligence are not a good fit for me.
 My moral compass is too high.